US says Assad again used chemical weapons, vows action

 Drawing a contrast, President Donald Trump ordered strikes with 59 cruise missiles in response to a sarin gas attack in April 2017 in the rebel-held Idlib town of Khan Sheikhun.

-The reprisal evidently did not deter Assad, who enjoys strong support from Russia, which has deployed its air power and repeatedly vetoed efforts at the UN Security Council to punish the Syrian regime.
+The reprisal evidently did not deter Assad, who enjoys strong support from Russia, which has vetoed UN Security Council bids to rein in Assad and deployed its military to Syria.

+Jeffrey believed Russian officers were aware of the chemical attack, saying: "It´s very hard for me to believe that professionals as good as that, the way they are spread out, would not know of something like this."

 The United States announced one countermeasure on Thursday, slapping sanctions on a Russian network of three individuals and five vessels for supplying fuel to Russian forces in Syria.

-Pompeo said that the United States was donating an additional $4.5 million to the Organization for the Prohibition of Chemical Weapons, the Hague-based body that monitors the international treaty that bans such arms.
+Pompeo said that the United States was donating an additional $4.5 million to the Organization for the Prohibition of Chemical Weapons, the Hague-based body that monitors the international treaty banning such arms.

 But Pompeo appeared to downplay the prospect of military action, noting that the attack involved chlorine, which affects the respiratory system.